lambda-snail/MP_EF_NiclasBlomberg/README.md

 * The list-not-expired command will list all assets that have not yet expired.
 Assets will still be color-coded as usual.

-* Since the example dataset is large, the list family of commands display a page of a few assets at once.
+* Since the example dataset is large, the list family of commands displays a page of a few assets at once.
 They allow allow the user to scroll through the pages by typing "up" or "down".

-* It is also possible to go directly to a page py typing in the number of that page.
+* It is also possible to go directly to a page by typing in the number of that page.

 ## reports